 We are seeking students with a background in engineering and a strong interest in a specialization in mechatronics and robotics.
 Our admission requirements are defined in § 5 of the approved study regulation document and contain:

-Application is open from now.
-Please send the following documents by August 15th (arrival to SUAS) latest:
+Application is open from now!
+Please apply through the ONLINE APPLICATION FORM and afterwards send the following documents by June 15th (arrival to SUAS) latest:

 International Office – Team MERO